starfi5h/DSP_Mod/BulletTime/README.md

 To make sure factory data is consistent, the game will enter pause mode during autosave.
 The interaction with the factory is prohibited during the time exporting local factory data.

-### Async blueprint loading
-When clicking on a blueprint file, it will be loaded asynchronously to prevent UI from freezing.
-The loading time is proportional to the size of the blueprint.
-After the loading is complete, the blueprint can be used by double-clicking.

 ## Configuration

 Run the game one time to generate `com.starfi5h.plugin.BulletTime.cfg` file.
 Key name can be found in [Unity manual - InputManager](https://docs.unity3d.com/Manual/class-InputManager.html).

+- `KeyAutosave`
+Keyboard shortcut for auto-save.
+(Default:`F10 + LeftShift`)

+- `KeyPause`
+Hotkey for toggling pause mode. () (Default:`Pause｜Break`)

+- `EnableMechaFunc`
+When enable, mecha will be ablet to move in pause mode and projectiles will fly in normal speed.
+(Default:`fasle`)

 - `EnableBackgroundAutosave`
 Run autosave in background.
 Besides config file, it can toggle in stat - performance panel.
 (Default:`false`)

-- `KeyAutosave`
-Keyboard shortcut for auto-save.
-(Default:`F10 + LeftShift`)

-- `KeyPause`
-Hotkey for toggling special pause mode. (projectiles in normal time flow) (Default:`Pause｜Break`)

 - `StartingSpeed`
 Game speed when the game begin. range:0-100  (Default:`100`)